-This page gives answers to Frequently Asked Questions (FAQs) concerning hazard mitigation planning.
+This page provides answers to Frequently Asked Questions (FAQs) concerning hazard mitigation planning.

 What is the Stafford Act?

-The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Public Law 93-288), as amended by the Disaster Mitigation Act of 2000, provides the legal basis for State, local, and Indian Tribal governments to undertake a risk-based approach to reducing risks to natural hazards through mitigation planning.
+The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Public Law 93-288), as amended by the Disaster Mitigation Act of 2000, provides the legal basis for state, tribal, and local governments to undertake a risk-based approach to reducing risks from natural hazards through mitigation planning.

 What is the State Mitigation Plan Review Guide?